browserengineering/book/book/intro.md

 structure.

 A lot has changed.
-HTML is now usually dynamically assembled on the fly[^server-side-rendering] and sent on-demand to your browser.
+HTML is now usually dynamically assembled on the fly[^server-side-rendering] and sent on demand to your browser.
 The pieces being assembled are themselves filled with dynamic content---news, inbox contents, and advertisements adjusted to your particular tastes.
 Even URLs no longer identify a specific computer---content distribution networks route a URL to any of